jjgrainger/PostTypes/docs/taxonomies/Add-to-post-type.md

 // Create the genre taxonomy.
 $genres = new Taxonomy('genre');

-// Attach to the books post type
+// Attach to the book post type
 $genres->posttype('books');

 // Register changes to WordPress.